duckietown/template-library/README.md

 See [details here](https://codecov.io/gh/duckietown/template-library) (for daffy).

 # Template for pure Python libraries in Duckietown

 This template provides a boilerplate repository for developing Python libraries in Duckietown.

+We have the following features:

+* Unit-tests using Nose.
+* Building/testing in Docker environment locally.
+* Integration with CircleCI for automated testing.
+* Integration with CodeCov for displaying coverage result.
+* Integration with Sphinx to build code docs.
+(So far, only built locally)
+* Jupyter notebooks, which are run also in CircleCI as tests.
+* Version bump using Bumpversion.
+* Code formatting using Black.
+* Command-line program for using the library.

+The fake library is called "`duckietown_pondcleaner`" and there is one command-line tool called `dt-pc-demo.`

+## Anatomy

+* `requirements.txt`: Contains the *pinned* versions of your requirement that are used to run tests.

+* `.dockerignore`: Describes what files go in the docker container.

+* `.dtproject`: ...

+* `setup.py`:

 ## How to use it

 ### 1. Fork this repository

-Use the fork button in the top-right corner of the github page to fork this template repository.
+Use the fork button in the top-right corner of the Github page to fork this template repository.

 ### 2. Create a new repository

-Create a new repository on github.com while specifying the newly forked template repository as a template for your new repository.
+Create a new repository on Github while specifying the newly forked template repository as a template for your new repository.

 ### 3. Fill in the blanks

 Build a library by following these steps:

 - Clone the newly created repository;
 - Place your Python packages inside `src/`;
 - List the python dependencies in the file `dependencies.txt`;